 (b) is capable of being reproduced in written form on paper.

-(3) The register must be maintained in a form and manner approved by the Commissioner of Health.
+(3) The register must be maintained in a form and manner approved by the CEO.

 (4) An authorised person must make all the person’s registers available for inspection on request by persons authorised under the Act to inspect registers.